-- 1. Touch and hold the Bench Heading icon 400 in the shortcut bar to open the Bench Heading screen. - 2.
+- 1. Touch and hold the Bench Heading icon in the shortcut bar to open the Bench Heading screen. - 2.
 Tap Bench.

-3.2.2 Two point method
+2.2.2 Two point method

-Use the two point method to bench the heading as this method is more accurate than the one point method.
+If you have GNSS receivers, use the two point method to bench the heading as this method is more accurate than the one point method.